Krillle/homebridge-signalk/README.md

 # homebridge-signalk
 <img src="demodata/signalk-homekit.png" align="right" alt="Signak K in Home App">

-This a plugin for the Homebridge server, which maps API keys of a Signal K server to matching HomeKit devices.
+This is a plugin for the Homebridge server, which maps API keys of a Signal K server to matching HomeKit devices.

 ## General Prerequisites:
 The plugin fills the gap between Homebridge and Signal K, so you need both up and running: